 A writer for National Geographic wrote this about Lake Le Homme Dieu.
 This is according to the passage about Lake Le Homme Dieu from the copy of “How The Lakes Were Names” at the Douglas County Historical Society in Alexandria near Noonan Park.

-Here is more of the text about Le Homme Dieu….
+Here is more of what was written about Le Homme Dieu….

 If you would like to read the remainder of what is shared about Lake Le Homme Dieu, I have uploaded a PDF and you can download it using the link provided below.